 Pope Francis declared this year, 2016 as the Extraordinary Jubilee Year of Mercy.
 Catholics in particular are called to exercise greater responsibility towards those in need through charitable works and compassion for the weak and forgiveness of our enemies and those who have hurt us.
 In an address to the young people at the start of the year, the Pope urged them to be more merciful.
 This is a love which makes courageous and generous choices and decisions daily; even through little things.
 He reminded them to remain steadfast in the faith and have the courage to swim against the tide.
 These are virtues which we can certainly emulate from our Muslim brothers and sisters, especially in your exemplary care and concern for one another in your community.
 You have extended your love and compassion beyond your members to the wider community.

 As leaders of our faiths, let us work towards enlarging this community of love, creating waves of mercy and compassionate across our Singapore society and beyond our shores, so that the world can be a better place to live in, not just for ourselves, but for our children, and our children’s children.
 I am very grateful for the fraternal love and friendship between Muslims and Catholics.
 I pray that our friendship and mutual respect for each other will grow and deepen over the years so that together, the love and mercy of God could be encountered through our common love for God.

-On behalf of the Catholic Archdiocese of Singapore, I sincerely wish all of you and your families a very joyful and holy Hari Raya Aidilfitri!
+On behalf of the Catholic Archdiocese of Singapore, I sincerely extend my very warm and sincere wish that you may all have a most joyous and enriching celebration of holy Hari Raya Aidilfitri!

 Most Rev William Goh, D. D., STL